-This site has two sections:
+This site has multiple sections:

 Our Twitter page @chennaipride is a way to keep informed of LGBT-related events in and around Chennai, new content on our website, and news of relevance to the broader LGBT-and-ally communities of which we are a part.

 Our mailing list firstname.lastname@example.org, initiated in 2003, is a discussion forum and safe online space for the LGBT communities in Chennai and those with ties to the Tamil Nadu region, cultures and communities.
 Much of the content on the Orinam.net is selected from discussions on the MP list, reproduced with consent of the authors.

 - Moulee (content, migration, interface with developers 2013-)

 - Rahul Gabrielle (logos of Orinam, Chennai Pride and Campaign for Open Minds)

 - Rajani (web design, maintenance and content development 2006-2010)